-Finding treatment for scleroderma as soon as possible is also essential to prevent any permanent damage from occurring.
+Starting treatment for scleroderma as soon as possible is also essential to prevent any permanent damage from occurring.

-Your chances of qualifying for coverage – and receiving a good premium – skyrocket when your treatment begins early.
+Your chances of qualifying for coverage—and receiving a good premium—skyrocket when your treatment begins early.

 So, what are the symptoms you should look out for?
-The main symptom is the above-mentioned thickening or hardening of the skin.

 Types of Scleroderma

-- Systematic scleroderma, on the other hand, is more severe.
+- Systemic scleroderma, on the other hand, is more severe.
 Not only does it affect the skin and muscles, but it can also affect the body’s organs as well as the blood vessels and joints.

 Who Gets Scleroderma?